Gavin has had a passion for professional wrestling almost as long as his passion for writing. If it's in a squared circle, Gavin loves it.

 To understand the invention of the Lion’s Den match, we first have to understand the background involved.
 Prior to his involvement in professional wrestling, Ken Shamrock had an extensive mixed martial arts career as part of both Pancrase Hybrid Wrestling and Ultimate Fighting Championship (UFC) between 1993-1996.
 In 1994, Shamrock was crowned the King of Pancrase, and in 1995 became the inaugural UFC Superfight Champion prior to the implementation of weight classes to the company.

 When Shamrock made his debut with the then-WWF in 1997, he was given the moniker “The World’s Most Dangerous Man” based on his background in legit fighting.
-The WWF wanted everybody to know about Ken’s background, and initially positioned him as a top contender on their cards.
+The WWF wanted everybody to know about Ken’s background, and they initially positioned him as a top contender on their cards.

 After winning the King of the Ring tournament in 1998, Shamrock moved into a feud with Owen Hart.
 Owen betrayed Shamrock by turning against him to join the Nation of Domination; he took exception to Ken being the King of the Ring— a title that Owen himself had held in 1994.
 The two would have a triple threat match with another King of the Ring victor, Triple H, but issues weren’t resolved between Shamrock and Hart.
 This led to the booking of a “Dungeon Match” based on the famous Stu Hart Dungeon where Owen and his brothers were all trained.
 The Hart Dungeon was known for brutal stretchings and submission-based training practices, and so it made for a perfect blend between the backgrounds of both men.